The Bravo Test for Acid Reflux: A Wireless Way to Diagnose GERD

 Living with frequent heartburn, chest discomfort, or throat irritation can be frustrating—especially when medications don’t help, or the cause isn’t clear.
 While reflux is common, symptoms alone don’t always reveal the full picture.

-The Bravo™ pH test is a modern, wireless method to monitor acid levels in the esophagus over several days, providing your doctor with accurate information to confirm or rule out gastroesophageal reflux disease (GERD) and guide the most effective treatment.
+The Bravo™ pH test is a modern, wireless method for monitoring acid levels in the esophagus over several days, providing your doctor with accurate information to confirm or rule out gastroesophageal reflux disease (GERD) and to guide the most effective treatment.

 This article explains what the Bravo test is, how it works, what to expect, the key data it provides, how it compares to other tests, and who may benefit from it.